In this post, we’ll discuss the 10 best types of boots for guys and share ideas for a perfect three-boot collection.

 #1-2: The Work Boot / Service Boot

 The dressy work boot is a great first boot for anyone.
 I say “dress” work boot because, while this type of boot is styled after a work boot, it’s not necessarily meant to be used for manual labor.

-Just like many types of boots (and other fashion-related product, such as jeans), the dress work boot is a descendent of utility – in this case, intensive manual labor and military training/service (and combat).
+Just like many types of boots (and other fashion-related products, such as jeans), the dress work boot is a descendent of utility – in this case, intensive manual labor and military training/service (and combat).

 While these boots could take a beating, I think they’re best used to create stylish outfits with rugged, masculine vibes – and they’re perfect for that.

 Simply put, these boots are handsome.
 Personally, I think this dark brown color is a great first choicer most guys, although black is a good option if you wear a lot of black, white and grey.

 Dress work boots look awesome with jeans (pretty much any wash), chinos and even trousers if done correctly.

-But I’d probably avoid this type of boot in business casual settings, and they should definitely be avoided in formal settings.
+But I’d probably avoid this type of boot in business casual settings, and they should definitely be avoided during formal settings.